 Food is Medicine

 There are two ways to define the word medicine.
 One way is that medicine is the science, diagnosis, and treatment of disease.
 The other is that medicine is a certain compound or preparation used for the treatment or prevention of disease, especially a drug or drugs taken by mouth.
 This second definition is obviously what is being referred to by those who claim that “food is medicine.”
 This is synonymous with saying that ‘food is drugs,’ when this definition is considered.
 Food is not medicine as it is not specifically taken to cure or prevent disease.
-Instead it provides the biological fuel or compounds needed to maintain biological functions in the body.
+Instead, it provides the biological fuel or compounds needed to maintain biological functions in the body.
 This statement is an example of “begging the question” because it presupposes that all disease is caused by diet and that diet can cure or prevent all disease, which has not been demonstrated.

 There is ONE Miracle Diet that Will Prevent and Cure Most Disease

 This claim centers not on the diagnoses and targeting of specific diseases or conditions which are then treated by specific diets, foods, or supplements, but on the opposite, the conception that since most all diseases are caused by poor diet, there must be one best way to eat that will cure or prevent most disease, and that it does not matter what disease(s) you think you have, as long as you know what diet to eat.
-This is often accompanied by the claim that the diagnosis of specific disease states is backwards thinking.
+This is often accompanied by the claim that the diagnosis of specific disease states is backward thinking.
 What you will notice, in most of these claims, is that when “symptoms” are named, they are almost always the general symptoms I mentioned above, such as chronic fatigue, minor aches and pains, insomnia, allergies (imagined instead of real), and various other that could be related to hundreds of different diseases.
 Curiously, though these claims of miracle diets rely on another miracle: They make chronic, debilitating, and life-threatening symptoms or manifestations of real diseases disappear!

 The miracle diet claims tend to target certain bad “toxic” chemicals that, if eliminated from the diet, will ‘succeed where the doctors failed.”
 High fructose corn syrup, MSG, trans fats, and artificial sweeteners.
 Also referred to, and to be avoided are certain “inflammatory foods.”